radview/webload-documentation/docs/recorder/correlating_scripts.md

 ## Resolving Conflicts between Manual Changes and Correlation Changes
-Starting from WebLOAD 10.1, when you run correlation all the manual changes you may have made in the original JavaScript code are preserved by default (see [*Configuring the Correlation Options* ](#_bookmark162)on page [189](#_bookmark162)).
+Starting from WebLOAD 10.1, when you run correlation all the manual changes you may have made in the original JavaScript code are preserved by default (see [*Configuring the Correlation Options* ](#_bookmark162)).
 However, the process of correlation also introduces some changes into the original JavaScript.
 Sometimes your manual changes conflict with the correlation changes.
 When this happens, a Conflict Resolution window appears in which you are asked to resolve the conflict.

 [Figure 63 ](#_bookmark87)shows a sample Conflict Resolution window.